celelunar/EcoHaul/README.md

 ### 4. Pick Up
 - Users can schedule a waste pickup at their location by a recycling service provider.
 - They can select a convenient time for pickup, making waste management easier.
-- Real-time notifications keep users informed about the pickup status and confirmation from the service provider.

 ### 5. Drop Off
-- Users can view and get directions to nearby drop-off locations, such as recycling centers, waste banks, and collection points.
+- Users can schedule a waste drop-off to nearby locations, such as recycling centers, waste banks, and collection points.
-- The app provides a map with interactive directions to make reaching drop-off points easier.

 ### 6. History
-- A complete history of all pickups and drop-offs, including dates, waste amounts, and points earned, is accessible.
+- **Transaction History**: A complete history of all pickups and drop-offs, including dates, waste amounts, and points earned, is accessible.
-- Users can also view rewards or vouchers claimed through point redemption.
+- **Rewards History**: Users can also view rewards or vouchers claimed through point redemption.

 ### 7. Profile
 - Users can update their personal information such as name, home address, phone number, and email.
-- Options are available to configure notification preferences, language settings, and privacy settings.
-- Users can change their password and activate additional security features like two-factor authentication.
+- Users can also change their password.

 ### 8. Newsletter
 - Periodic newsletters are sent to users to provide educational materials on recycling, effective waste management tips, and the latest environmental news.
-- This feature aims to enhance user awareness and knowledge about sustainable waste management and recycling efforts.

 ## Versions Used
 - **PHP**: 8.2.12